Alternative High School Graduation Pathways

 New Graduation Requirements for a High School Diploma

-- A composite score of 13 on the ACT WorkKeys assessment and an approved industry-recognized credential.
+- Earn a composite score of 13 on the ACT WorkKeys assessment and an approved industry-recognized credential.

 High schools may offer industry-recognized credentials in three ways: